qthedoc/functioneer/README.md

 **Author**: Quinn Marsh
 **Date**: October 21, 2024

-Functioneer is a powerful Python package designed to provide a quick and user-friendly interface for setting up and running automated analyses on functions.
-With Functioneer, you can configure and execute functions with unlimited combinations of inputs, making it perfect for optimizations, parameter sweeps, testing, and any scenario where you need efficient multi-parameter control over a function’s execution.
+Functioneer is a powerful Python package that simplifies the setup of automated analyses for your functions.
+With Functioneer, you can configure and execute functions with unlimited combinations of inputs, making it perfect for optimizations, parameter sweeps, testing, and any scenario where you need to test a function(s) over a wide range of inputs.

 ## Features